 The COVID-19 pandemic has significantly affected the financial markets and has resulted in a number of Federal Reserve actions.
-Market interest rates have declined significantly over the past year.
+Market interest rates declined significantly in 2020 and have remained at such levels over the past year.
 We expect that these reductions in interest rates, especially if prolonged, could adversely affect our net interest income and margins and our profitability.